 The Best of Everything

-Another example of the best of two good, but contrasting assets of our state is that NC has both beach and mountains.
-To our west are the beautiful Rocky Mountains, and to our east, just an hour and a half drive, are some of the most beautiful beaches to be found anywhere on the East Coast of the United States.
-Our mild climate and seasonal changes enhance both locations.
-Fall foliage is nowhere more breathtaking than in the North Carolina mountains, but is pretty stunning right here in Martin County as well.
-Our beaches all have their own personalities, but on the Outer Banks for instance, there are still large tracts of land considered unspoiled where just a few years ago, wild ponies still roamed free.
+North Carolina has both beaches and mountains.
+To our west are the beautiful Blue Ridge Mountains, and to the east, just an hour and a half drive, are some of the most pristine beaches to be found anywhere on the US Eastern Seaboard.
+Our mild climate and all four seasons enhance both locations.
+Fall foliage is nowhere more breathtaking than in the North Carolina mountains, and is pretty stunning right here in Martin County, too.
+Our beaches all have their own personalities, but on the Outer Banks there are still large tracts of land considered unspoiled where wild ponies have roamed free since they were brought over in the 1500’s by Spanish explorers.